Adelaide of Maurienne: Queen Consort

 Adelaide was one of the most politically active of all France's medieval queens.
 Her name appears on 45 royal charters from the reign of Louis VI.
 During her tenure as queen, royal charters were dated with both her regnal year and that of the king.
-Among many other religious benefactions, she and Louis founded the monastery of St Peter's (Ste Pierre) at Montmartre, in the northern suburbs of Paris.
+Among many other religious benefactions, at her instigation and request she and Louis VI founded the Abbey of Saint-Pierre de Montmartre, in the northern suburbs of Paris.

 After Louis VI's death, Adelaide did not immediately retire to conventual life, as did most widowed queens of the time.
-Instead, she married Matthieu I of Montmorency, with whom she had one child.
+Instead, she married Mathieu I de Montmorency.
+It is thought by some that she had one child with Mathieu, although there is insufficient documentation to know for certain.
 She remained active in the French court and religious activities.

 Death

 In 1153 she retired to Montmartre Abbey, which she had founded with Louis VII.
 She died there on 18 November 1154.
 She was buried in the cemetery of the Church of St. Pierre at Montmartre.
 The abbey was destroyed during the French Revolution, but Adelaide's tomb is still visible in the church of St Pierre.